AjayKMehta/ajaykmehta-github.io/archetypes/alt-rmd/index.md

 ---

 This is a special RMarkdown (.Rmd) template for a blog post used in a page bundle with support for Hugo features.
-You should change the generated file's extension to .Rmd and knit this document.

 **Add summary here or remove line below.**
 <!--more-->